atlasmap/atlasmap.io/content/index.md

 weight: 20
 ---

-The AtlasMap is a data mapping solution with interactive web based user interface, that simplifies configuring integrations between Java, XML, and JSON data sources.
-You can design your data mapping on the AtlasMap Data Mapper UI canvas, and then run that data mapping via runtime engine.
-AtlasMap Data Mapper UI is primarily designed to work within the [Syndesis UI](https://syndesis.io/).
+AtlasMap is a data mapping solution with interactive web based user interface, that simplifies configuring integrations between Java, XML, and JSON data sources.
+You can design your data mapping with AtlasMap Data Mapper UI canvas, and then run that data mapping via runtime engine.
+AtlasMap Data Mapper UI is primarily designed to work within [Syndesis UI](https://syndesis.io/).

-In addition to the plain Java API provided by the runtime engine, AtlasMap also provides [camel-atlasmap Component](http://docs.atlasmap.io/#camel-atlasmap) to perform data mapping as a part of [Apache Camel](http://camel.apache.org/) route.
+In addition to plain Java API provided by runtime engine, AtlasMap also provides [camel-atlasmap Component](http://docs.atlasmap.io/#camel-atlasmap) to perform data mapping as a part of [Apache Camel](http://camel.apache.org/) route.

 ![datamapper](images/datamapper.png)